emartech/pgarchive/Manual.md

 ## Installation

-1. You must have PostgreSQL 9.4 or 9.5 installed, including its client and server applications.
+1. You must have PostgreSQL 9.4 or 9.5 (or both) installed, including client and server applications, matching the version(s) used by the database(s) to be backed up.
 1. You must have [btrfs] installed, from btrfs-progs.
 1. Copy `pgarchive` from this repository to `/usr/local/bin` or somewhere else in your path.
 Make sure it has `+x` permissions.